nkschaefer/cellbouncer/README.md

 * ratio of the log likelihood of the best to the second best assignment (a measure of confidence in the assignment)

 ### Cell barcode format
 In output files, cell barcodes will by default be printed without any additional text (they will consist only of DNA sequences).
-When there are multiple data sets to be analyzed together, additional text must be appended to barcodes from each data set to prevent barcode collisions.
-Different programs have different conventions for handling this, such as [CellRanger](https://www.10xgenomics.com/support/software/cell-ranger/latest) appending "-" and a numeric ID (starting from 1) to cell barcodes.
-In [scanpy](https://scanpy.readthedocs.io/en/stable/), the [anndata.concatenate](https://anndata.readthedocs.io/en/latest/generated/anndata.AnnData.concatenate.html) command also follows this convention, unless the `batch_categories` argument is used. `CellBouncer` programs that write files containing cell barcodes have a `--libname/-n` argument that allows users to append unique identifiers in the same format (separated from the barcode sequence with `-`).
-To match `cellranger` output from single libraries, users should set this argument to `1`, and to match `cellranger` output from individual libraries that will be combined with `anndata.concatenate()`, users should set this to `1-` followed by the unique ID to be passed to `batch_categories`, or to the 1-based numeric index of this library in the list, if `batch_categories` will be omitted.
+When you plan to combine data from multiple single-cell libraries, however, additional text must be appended to barcodes from each data set to prevent barcode collisions.

+Different programs have different conventions for handling this:
+* [CellRanger](https://www.10xgenomics.com/support/software/cell-ranger/latest) appends "-" and a numeric ID (starting from 1) to cell barcodes.
+  * If you are not using `cellranger aggr` to combine libraries, then this will result in `-1` being at the end of all barcodes.
+* In [scanpy](https://scanpy.readthedocs.io/en/stable/), the [anndata.concatenate](https://anndata.readthedocs.io/en/latest/generated/anndata.AnnData.concatenate.html) command also follows this convention, unless the `batch_categories` argument is used.
+In this case, names passed to `batch_categories` are appended to barcode sequences, separated by `-`.
+* [Seurat](https://satijalab.org/seurat/archive/v4.3/merge) appends unique IDs given by the `add_cell_ids` argument to the `merge` function, but these are prepended to barcode sequences, separated by `_`.
+If loading CellRanger data, this may result in barcodes that begin with unique IDs and end with `-1`.

+`CellBouncer` programs that write files containing cell barcodes have a `--libname/-n` argument that allows users to append unique identifiers to barcode sequences, by default at the end and with the separator `-`.
+  * If you wish to mimic single-library `cellranger` output, use the `--cellranger/-C` argument to append `-1` to the end of each barcode sequence.
+  * If you wish to merge with data in `Seurat`, use the `--seurat/-S` argument to instead append `--libname` to the beginning of each cell barcode, with the separator `_`.
+  * If you wish to use `_` as a separator (at the end of barcode sequences) instead of `-`, use the `--underscore/-U` argument.

 # Programs